Using Nanogenerators and Walking to Charge Portable Devices

-The current triboelectric generator is worn as a backpack.
-It contains two pairs of plastic cards.
-One card in each pair is coated with a material that has the ability to donate electrons while the other is covered with a material that accepts electrons.
-In addition, one card in a pair contains tiny, nano-sized pores while the other is covered with tiny nanowires.
-These irregularities in the card surface increase the friction when the cards contact each other.
+The backpack contained two pairs of plastic cards.
+One card in each pair was coated with a material that had the ability to donate electrons while the other was covered with a material that accepted electrons.
+In addition, one card in a pair contained tiny, nano-sized pores while the other was covered with tiny nanowires.
+These irregularities in the card surface increased the friction when the cards contacted each other.

 The four cards were each shaped like a rhombus (shown below) and were interlocked in an open, box-like structure called a rhombic grid.
-The rhombic grid was placed in a box containing weighted springs, which becomes a backpack.
-When the body movement of walking causes the weights to move and the box to collapse, the surfaces of the cards are brought together.
-The nanowires on one card are pushed into the holes on the opposite card, creating electric charges as the surfaces rub together.
-When the springs cause the box to return to its original size, the rhombus expands and the charges are separated, creating a voltage.
+The rhombic grid was placed in a box containing weighted springs, which became a backpack.
+When the body movement of walking caused the weights to move and the box to collapse, the surfaces of the cards were brought together.
+The nanowires on one card were pushed into the holes on the opposite card, creating electric charges as the surfaces rubbed together.
+When the springs caused the box to return to its original size, the rhombic grid expanded and the charges were separated, creating a voltage.

-An electrode is connected to one of the plastic cards in a pair.
-Another electrode is connected to the other card.
-The electrodes are connected to each other via an electrical circuit outside the cards.
-An electrical load, such as a personal electronic device, is part of this circuit.
+An electrode was connected to one of the plastic cards in a pair.
+Another electrode was connected to the other card.
+The electrodes were connected to each other via an electrical circuit outside the cards.
+An electrical load, such as a personal electronic device, was part of this circuit.

-When the cards are separated after being rubbed together, a small current of electrons flows through the circuit from one card in a pair to the other in order to equalize the charge on the cards.
-The electrons pass through the electrical load as they travel and give up some of their energy to the load.
-The process of charge creation, charge separation and electron flow through the circuit occurs repeatedly as the person walks.
+When the cards were separated after being rubbed together, a small current of electrons flowed through the circuit from one card in a pair to the other in order to equalize the charge on the cards.
+The electrons passed through the electrical load (the portable electronic device) as they travelled and gave up some of their energy to the load.
+The process of charge creation, charge separation, and electron flow through the circuit occurred repeatedly as the person walked.

-The National Science Foundation article in the "Further Reading" section below includes a photo of the backpack tribogenerator and an illustration of the backpack tribogenerator.
-By the time the generator is ready to sell to the public it will probably look very different than it does today, however.
+The National Science Foundation article in the References section below includes a photo of the backpack tribogenerator and an illustration of the rhombic grid.
+By the time the generator is ready to sell to the public it may look very different from its appearance in the photo, however.

 Potential Uses of Nanogenerators

 Nanogenerators may be used for more than simply charging personal electronic devices.
 In the future, the generators may be attached to the outside of the body or even placed inside it.
-The heartbeat, the activity of the breathing muscles or even the flow of blood could trigger electricity production.
+The heartbeat, the activity of the breathing muscles, or even the flow of blood could trigger electricity production.
 The electricity could then be used to drive medical instruments.
 For example, the muscle movement of the heartbeat might be used to stimulate nanogenerators that power an insulin pump for diabetics.
 In addition, pacemakers might be charged by nanogenerators.

 Nanogenerators could also be used as environment sensors.
-They may detect movement due to water leaks, vibrations and explosions.
+They may detect movement due to water leaks, vibrations, and explosions.
 They may also be used to provide power for other environmental sensors.
 In addition, they could have important applications in science experiments and analysis.